julianwi/smi_patches/README.md

 List off all patches needed for optimizing android on Motorola Razr I, XT890, SMI.

-Add* = Need to add patch

-clean.sh = Clean repositorys of applied patch
+clean_up_patches.sh = Clean repositorys of applied patch

-patch.sh = Patch repositorys with *.patch in the underlying folders
+apply_patch.sh = Patch repositorys with *.patch in the underlying folders

 sync_and_patch.sh = Clean repos, sync repos, patch repos.

-The codes used in those script are copied from: github.com/gpdroid
+Still want todo:
+- Don't patch with "patch", but cleaner with "git am" and seperate the patches

-Contribution from:
+Contribution or code barrowed from:
 GPDroid
 Hazou
+Intel